NRS048/ArenaTimer/readme.md

-Below this point is likely AI generated, do not trust what is said, many physical features are promised on the PCB but are not at all implemented in the codebase.
+Below this point is likely AI generated, do not trust what is said, many physical features are promised on the PCB but are not at all implemented in the codebase. -N

+--

 # ⏱️ Event Match Timer & Lockout System